Key Takeaways

 70% Change Management.
 20% Data.
 10% Algorithms.

-AI governance change management is the discipline most organizations skip and the reason most governance programs fail.
-Here is the ratio that every governance leader needs to internalize: 70% of successful AI governance is change management and organizational readiness, 20% is data infrastructure, and 10% is the algorithms and frameworks themselves.
-Most organizations spend in exactly the reverse order — 70% on tools and frameworks, 20% on data, and 10% on the people who need to adopt them.
+AI governance change management is the discipline most organizations skip, and the reason most governance programs fail.
+BCG's research across hundreds of AI transformations found a consistent split: roughly 70% of the value comes from people and process change, 20% from technology and data, and 10% from the algorithms themselves.
+Applied to governance specifically, the same ratio holds: 70% of successful AI governance is change management and organizational readiness, 20% is data infrastructure, and 10% is the algorithms and frameworks themselves.
+Most organizations spend in exactly the reverse order, putting 70% into tools and frameworks, 20% into data, and 10% into the people who need to adopt them.

-The numbers converge from different directions on the same truth: this is not a technology maturity problem.
-"Your AI project isn't failing because the models aren't good enough.
-It's failing because your leadership team is."
-When 84-95% of AI projects fail and the technology demonstrably works, the variable that explains the failure is the organization — not the algorithm.
+The numbers converge from different directions on the same conclusion: this is not a technology maturity problem.
+The pilots that fail are not failing because the models are inadequate.
+They are failing because the organizations around them are not ready to absorb the change.
+When the clear majority of AI initiatives stall and the underlying technology works fine, the variable that explains the failure is the organization, not the algorithm.

 The Investment Inversion